 Process and Judging

 The Service Entrepreneurship Competition Committee will review students’ proposals and invite students to campus based on the strength of their proposals.
-On campus, students will explain and defend their proposal during a 15-minute interview.
+There will be a semi-final round on Saturday, February 1 and a final round on Saturday, February 22.
+During the semi-final round, students will explain and defend their proposal during a 15-minute interview.
 The interview may include business leaders, philanthropists, impact investors, capacity building organizations, and social entrepreneurs.

 Scoring